LukeDJacobsen/Gstore/README.md

 Gstore_final_submissions.R creates the final Elastic Net model submitted to kaggle on all data in the test.csv.

-Files should be reproducable after downloading the raw data from kaggle.
+Code should be reproducable after downloading the raw data from kaggle.